Fes, Fes and northern Morocco, Morocco

 Weather-wise, the best times to go are spring and autumn, when temperatures are 20°C to 25°C by day and at least 10°C by night, and November to February, with cooler nights but similar daytime temperatures and light rainfall possible.
 The weather in March and April features sporadic, light rainfall with some sandstorms in April, while June sees dusty siroccos (desert winds) sweep through the city.
 From mid-June to August temperatures rise into the 30s and occasionally 40s.

-Call us on to start planning your vacation to Riad Fes or take a look at our itineraries to Fes
+Call us on to start planning your holiday to Karawan Riad or take a look at our itineraries to Morocco

 James Ferguson (Staff)